Online Only Rate Restrictions

-- Any student who switches from online to on campus during Fall or Spring semesters will no longer be eligible for the online only rate if he/she switches back to online only.
+- Any student who switches from online to main campus will no longer be eligible for the online only rate if he/she switches back to online only.

 - LAUNCH!
-Dual Enrollment students may qualify for this rate once they matriculate as a regular college student.
+Dual Enrollment students may qualify for this rate once they matriculate as a regular college student online.

 - Students paying the online only rate are not eligible for institutional scholarships.

 - Students cannot pay the online only rate if they live in campus housing.